Do Tell: Sheree Zampino Talks “Throuple” Relationship With Will Smith And Jada Pinkett On Red Pill Podcast [Video]

 Sheree Zampino Talks Relationship With Jada Pinkett And Will Smith On Red Pill Podcast

-Sheree Zampino is the latest guest on Van Lathan’s Red Pill Podcast and one of many topics she addressed was the “throuple” that she has with ex-husband Will Smith and Jada Pinkett-Smith.
+Sheree Zampino is the latest guest on Van Lathan’s The Red Pill Podcast and one of many topics she addressed was the “throuple” that she has with ex-husband Will Smith and Jada Pinkett-Smith.

 A non-sexual throuple.